-- At first, right-click on your Antivirus program icon from the system tray and select Disable.
+- Right-click on your Antivirus program icon from the system tray and select Disable.

-- Then do select the time frame for which the Antivirus program will stay disabled.
+- Then, select the time frame for the Antivirus program to stay disabled.

-- Next, try to access the internet and see if you are still getting the same error or not.
+- Next, try to access the internet and see if you are still getting the same error.

-- Now from the sidebar menu, click on Turn Windows Firewall on or off.
+- Now, click on Turn Windows Firewall on or off from the sidebar menu.

 8] Change Power Management Settings for Ethernet